BReal: Building stress resilience in early adolescents' lives

 BReal aims to engage young teenagers and equip them with the knowledge and practical skills to drive their own brain development in a positive direction that promotes good mental health.
 The project will inform, inspire and empower teenagers to cultivate stress resilience skills and thus enable them to better manage their own minds.

 June 2022 - All three lessons have been developed in draft form, and are currently undergoing a pre-pilot phase via written feedback from secondary school teachers.
-A fuller pilot with 3-5 Oxfordshire secondary schools will commence from autumn 2022.

 January 2022 - This project has now restarted, with a newly extended end date of 30 April 2024.